 Tira Khan’s photographs focus on people, family and unguarded moments.
 Her images are often personal, as she finds that elements of our daily lives often reflect broad, universal themes.
 And sometimes, the personal is political.

-She was recently selected by Christopher Rauschenberg as one of eleven photographers in Exposure: The 22nd Annual PRC Juried Exhibition.
 Her portfolio, Growing Up Girl, is part of a traveling exhibit, Outspoken, which explores the idea of women and girls in American culture.